\'Etale duality for constructible sheaves on arithmetic schemes: The case of -torsion over a perfect field of characteristic

 \subsection{General case}

 We finally consider the general case.
 The arguments here proceed similarly as for \S\ref{sect1-3}.
 Let $Z=\ol {\{ y \}} \subset X$ be as in the previous step.
 We assume that $Z$ is not regular.
 Take the normalization $f:T \ra Z$.
-Note that $T$ is regular and semi-local and that $\nu$ is finite by the excellence of $Z$.
+Put $\varSigma:=f^{-1}(x) \subset T$ with the reduced subscheme structure, which is the set of all closed points on $T$ by the assumption \eqref{eq-local-p}.
+Note that $T$ is regular and that $f$ is finite by the excellence of $Z$.
 Since a finite morphism is projective (\cite{ega2} 6.1.11), the map $T \ra X$ factors as $T \hra \P^e_X \ra X$ for some integer $e \geq 1$.
 Let $\iota_y$ be the composite map $y \ra T \ra \P^e_X$.
-Put $\varSigma:=f^{-1}(x) \subset T$ with the reduced subscheme structure, i.e., the scheme consisting of the closed points on $T$.
 There is a commutative diagram of schemes